MachineVisionUiB/GPT_stories/README.md

 ## Hypothesis
 GPT-4 has an Anglo-American bias that is recreated in the kinds of stories it tells.

+## Development stage
+This is not yet fully functional, and the readme is under construction.

+## How to use
+- Install the required libraries by running the command `pip install -r requirements.txt`.
+- Set up your OpenAI API.
+-- You need an API key from OpenAI.
+---If you do not already have one, create an account here https://auth0.openai.com/u/login/.
+When you are logged in, click your profile picture in the top right corner of the OpenAI platform homepage, and select "View API keys" from the dropdown menu.
+New users get some free credit; after that is used up you have to pay.
+-- Paste the key in the empty text file called key.txt
+---There are other options for managing your key, like using the keychain library to store it in your password manager.
+The important thing is to never share your key, so make sure to never push key.txt to Git or send it to anyone.
+You should also make sure the spending limit on your OpenAI account is set to an amount that you can afford.
+-- Run [filename]

 ## Data
 The dataset is available in this repository as [`data/GPT_stories.csv`](https://github.com/MachineVisionUiB/GPT-stories/blob/main/data/GPT_stories.csv).